-Since December 19th 2009, nationals of Macedonia, Montenegro and Serbia who are holders of a biometric passport are able to travel without a Schengen visa.
+Since December 19th 2009, nationals of North Macedonia, Montenegro and Serbia who are holders of a biometric passport are able to travel without a Schengen visa.
 The visa free travel includes short-term trips up to 90 days within ever six months for business, study or tourism purpose.
 Click on the following link in order to calculate the travel days remaining under a Schengen short-stay visa.
 The visa free regime does not allow for living or working in the EU.
 For long-term studies, longer than 90 days, a residence permit is required.

 The new rules does not apply to Serbian citizens holding biometric passports issued by “Koordinaciona Uprava“ (Coordination Directorate) in Belgrade for persons residing in Kosovo under UNSCR 1244/99.
 Holders of these passports need to have a valid Schengen visa for travelling to the Schengen area.

 Bear in mind that Kosovo citizens (holders of Kosovo passport) are to apply for Schengen visa either at the VFS.Global office in Pristina or at the Embassy of Sweden in Skopje.